95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 01. Lea County, New Mexico

-On January 10, 2023, the Roosevelt County Commission voted to adopt an ordinance requiring abortion providers to comply with federal law in the unincorporated parts of Roosevelt County, New Mexico.
+On January 10, 2023, the Roosevelt County Commission voted to adopt an ordinance requiring abortion providers to comply with federal law in the unincorporated area of Roosevelt County, New Mexico.
 Through the passage of this ordinance, abortion was outlawed de facto.

 County Population: 19,019